 The Soundex range incorporates water resistant technologies of the highest integrity making them safe to suspend from secondary structures.

 Independently tested and certified to BS EN standards, Soundex offers the highest attenuation in the industry with noise reduction up to 35.6dB

 Our patented design incorporates an ingenious Velcro connection which enables the construction of a virtually unbroken noise barrier.

-The Soundex range of products utilises non-irritant materials making them safe to handle without the need for extra protective clothing.
+This range of temporary construction noise barriers are made of non-irritant materials, making them safe to handle without extra protective clothing.

 All Soundex products are manufactured to ISO 9001, ISO 14001 and ISO 45001 standards in the UK, ensuring that the highest standards of product quality are maintained.

 Construction site machinery and activities that emit a level of noise over 80dB are considered unsafe.
 This can include cutting, wall chasing, drilling, grinding, blasting, piling, excavation and breaking.

 Some of the most common sources of noise on construction sites come from:

 Jackhammer Drill - at around 125dB can cause damage after just 3.5 seconds of exposure.

 Saws, cutting equipment and hand-held breakers that can easily exceed 100 dB